Home Inspector E&O Insurance

 - E&O coverage will usually be kept out of a General Liability policy.
 In addition if there is E&O coverage there may be certain restrictions that are not in your best interest.

-Prices for E&O insurance for house inspectors will vary based on specific factors.
+Prices for home inspector E&O insurance for residential inspectors will vary based on specific factors.
 The policy should be tailored to your business and needs to have at least the following details:

 - The deductible for each type of liability

 - The total dollar amount that will be paid for each liability type

 - A services section that itemizes the type of services you offer in detail

 - An explanatory section detailing the nature of the policy i.e. “This policy applies to errors, omissions or negligent acts in the course of providing or failing to provide professional services.”